Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

 \subsection{Elementary equivariant aggregators}

-It only remains to describe the exact structure of the equivariant aggregation layers defined above.
-Since the general case is presented in Refs.~\cite{Aggregators, KondorPan}, here we will only present the layers that we need for jet tagging.
+The exact structure of the equivariant aggregation layers defined above must still be specified.
+Since the general case is presented in refs.~\cite{Aggregators, KondorPan}, here we will only present the layers that are required for jet physics tasks.
 Since the input is an array of rank $2$, the main equivariant layer for us is one that transforms arrays of rank $2$ to other arrays of the same rank: $T_{ij}\mapsto T_{ij}'$.
 The space of all linear maps of this type turns out to be 15-dimensional.
 The basis elements of this space can be conveniently illustrated using binary arrays of rank $4$.
 There are 15 such arrays $B^{a}_{ijkl}, a=1,\ldots,15$, and the action of the equivariant layer can be written as

-The 15 aggregators $B^a$ are easy to visualize.
-This is done below for $N=2$.
+The 15 aggregators $B^a$ may be visualized as is done in \figref{fig:aggregators} for $N=2$.

 The smallest squares represent components of the input $2\times 2$ array, and the larger $2\times 2$ squares represent components of the output array.
 Dots represent the non-zero components of the binary tensors $B^a$, and every component of the output tensor is the result of aggregation over all inputs marked by the dots.
 Output components that lack any dots are set to be a fixed constant, by default zero (the affine versions of these mappings include two such parameters: one constant for the diagonal and another for the remaining components).
 By ``aggregation'' we mean, in general, any symmetric function, but in practice it is usually a sum or mean.
 For example, the first aggregator is simply the identity map on matrices: the $ij$'th component of the output array is the result of aggregation over only the $ij$'th component of the input.
 The second aggregator realizes the transposition of arrays $T'_{ij}=T_{ji}$.
 The following three aggregators represent various ways of embedding the diagonal of the input array in an equivariant way.
 It is easy to see that simultaneously swapping the two rows and the two columns of the input is equivalent to doing the same to the output, which confirms equivariance.
 These first 5 aggregators are ``order zero'' in $N$ because they do not actually perform any aggregation.
 Instead, they can be thought of as permutation-equivariant skip-connections.